vluzko/Grace/README.md

 ### Testing
 * Rust unit tests are run with `cargo test`
-* Rust integration tests are run with ???
 * Tests for compiled WebAssembly are run with `jest` from the `js_test` folder.